03 Jun 2024

 • You’re in ‘apparent insolvency’.
 This means you can’t pay your debts when they’re due.
 To prove apparent insolvency, a creditor must have gone to court and obtained a ruling that you owe the debt to the creditor.

-This won’t be received automatically and the trustee will produce a report to confirm whether you should be discharged.
+The trustee will produce a report to confirm whether you should be discharged.

 Eligibility for Minimal Asset Process (MAP) bankruptcy